Why Ecommerce Operators Are Dropping Nextstep in 2026

 |---|---|---|---|

-| Self-Hosted Option | NO | NO | NO |
+| Self-hosted Option | No | No | No |

-| Export Formats | Limited | CSV, JSON | Limited |
+| Export Formats | JSON, CSV, XML, PDF | JSON, CSV, PDF | Plain text, DOCX, TXT |

-| Open Source | NO | NO | NO |
+| Open Source | No | No | No |

 Final Verdict: Who Should Choose What